-Pin Name I/O Pin Description /CS Input Chip Select: Enables and disables the device.
-When /CS is high, the output pin SO is hi- Z, all other inputs are ignored, and the device remains in a low-power standby mode.
-When /CS is low, the part will respond to the SCK signal.
-A falling edge on /CS must occur for every op-code.
+Pin Name I/O Din Decomination I/O Pin Description /CS Input Chip Select: This active low input activates the device.
+When high, the device enters low-power standby mode, ignores other inputs, and all outputs are tri-stated.
+When low, the device internally activates the SCK signal.
+A falling edge on /CS must occur prior to every op-code.
 SCK Input Serial Clock: All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge.
-The device is static so the clock frequency may be any value between 0 and 5 MHz and may be interrupted at any time. /HOLD Input Hold: The /HOLD signal is used when the host CPU must interrupt a memory operation for another task.
-Asserting the /HOLD signal low pauses the current operation.
-The device ignores SCK and /CS.
-All transitions on /HOLD must occur while SCK is low. /WP Input Write Protect: This pin prevents write operations to the status register.
+Since the device is static, the clock frequency may be any value between 0 and 20 MHz and may be interrupted at any time. /HOLD Input Hold: The /HOLD pin is used when the host CPU must interrupt a memory operation for another task.
+When /HOLD is low, the current operation is suspended.
+The device ignores any transition on SCK or /CS.
+All transitions on /HOLD must occur while SCK is low. /WP Input Write Protect: This active low pin prevents write operations to the status register.
 This is critical since other write protection features are controlled through the status register.
-A complete explanation of write protection is provided below.
-Note that the function of /WP is different from the FM25040 where it prevents all writes to the part.
-SI Input Serial Input: SI is the data input pin.
-It is sampled on the rising edge of SCK and is ignored otherwise.
-It should always be driven to a valid logic level to meet IDD specifications.
+A complete explanation of write protection is provided on page 6.
+Note that the function of /WP is different from the FM25160.
+SI Input Serial Input: All data is input to the device on this pin.
+The pin is sampled on the rising edge of SCK and is ignored at other times.
+It should always be driven to a valid logic level to meet I DD specifications.
 SI may be connected to SO for a single pin data interface.
-SO Output Serial Output: SO is the data output pin.
-It is driven during read cycles and remains hi-Z at all other times including when HOLD\ is low.
+SO Output Serial Output.
+SO is the data output pin.
+It is driven actively during a read and remains tri-state at all other times including when /HOLD is low.
 Data transitions are driven on the falling edge of the serial clock.
-SO can be connected to SI for a single pin data interface since the part communicates in half-duplex.
-VDD Supply Supply Voltage: 5V VSS Supply Ground
+SO may be connected to SI for a single pin data interface.
+VDD Supply Supply Voltage.
+5V VSS Supply Ground